 Address – Haveli Dharampura, Anar Gali, off Gali Guliyan, Delhi – 6

-The best way to reach Haveli Dharampura is via Metro, since the lanes are too narrow for a car to enter.
-The nearest metro is Chandini Chowk/ Chawri Bazar (both are at a same distance).
+The best way to reach Haveli Dharampura is via Metro since the lanes are too narrow for a car to enter.
+The nearest metro is Chandini Chowk/ Chawri Bazar (both are at the same distance).
 It is just a stone throw away from Jama Masjid.

 Lakhori doesn’t accept walk-ins, so don’t forget to book your tables.